Kylew-95/Kylew-95/README.md

   <div>
     <h2>Introduction</h2>
     <p>
-      Hi, my name is Kyle Williams, and I am an aspiring software developer with a diverse range of experiences.
-I am passionate about programming, music production, and streaming, taking pride in the work I do.
+      Hi, I'm Kyle Williams.
+Originally from South London, Clapham then moved to Mitcham at 11 years old.
+I am an aspiring software developer with a diverse range of experiences.
+I have been streaming for 2 years, where I share my programming journey, discuss tech topics, and connect with fellow developers and enthusiasts.
+In addition to streaming, I am passionate about programming and music production, and I take pride in the work I do in these fields.
     </p>
   </div>
   <div>